PeterNone/canvas-test-app/README.md

 	http://pkaczmarski.com/canvas/

-Small project that I did lately to play arround with HTML5 canvas and JavaScript.
+Small project that I did lately to play around with HTML5 canvas and JavaScript.

 For packaging and development, minification and automation, I used Webpack 4.